peterzhukovsky/ukb_transdiagnostic/README.md

 https://github.com/SarahMorgan/Morphometric_Similarity_SZ/blob/master/Gene_analyses.md

-d) plots the results in several ways
+d) plots the results (specifically the pairwise connectivity loadings contributing to the latent PLS variables) using matrices and circular ("wheel-like") graphs

 # network_viz.m
 This script was used to generate the colormaps for cortical thickness brain maps.
 Those colormaps were used with freesurfer to generate a parcellation (aparc) similar to https://github.com/peterzhukovsky/brain_ageing